robfairh/ms-thesis/corrections/README.md

 -------

 - Contains comments on Ch1, 2, 3, 4, 5, 6, 7.
-- I have addressed comments on Ch1, 2, 3
+- I have addressed comments on Ch1, 2, 3, 6
 - Working on Ch4 comments
 - Working on Ch5 comments
-- Working on Ch6 comments